hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-04-moderator-minute/index.md

 You should always include a description with your report.
 It can be as succinct as "spam" or more descriptive like "account is repeatedly following / unfollowing other users".
-You should even include a description even if the posts, when included, seem to speak for themselves.
+You should include a description even if the posts, when included, seem to speak for themselves.
-If you are reporting content in a language other than English, please supply translations for any dogwhistles or other commentary that a translation site will likely miss in a word-for-word translation.
+If you are reporting content in a language other than English, please supply translations for any dog whistles or other commentary that a translation site will likely miss in a word-for-word translation.

 Mastodon also deletes posts from reports more than 30 days old.
 So in the event that we need